Author: Zuo, Guanghong; Xu, Zhao; Yu, Hongjie; Hao, Bailin

 Search related documents:

-- composition vector and previous work: 1
+- overall size and previous work: 1

-- composition vector and subtraction procedure: 1
+- shaping role and subtraction procedure: 1

 Co phrase search for related documents, hyperlinks ordered by date